devpython88/nova.h/README.md

 Nova.h is a simple single header library that is designed to user friendly and is built on top of raylib.

-As of now, I will admit it, Nova.h is useless but I have planned to add new features into nova.h Those features include: Built-in animations (both manual and automatic), Basic lighting, File tools, Cross-compilation improvements.

 Here is a example code written in nova.h:
 ```cpp
 #include <nova.h>